Resentment and its victims: Hate without cause

 “Resentment can also be broad and applied to large groups of people, often with drastic consequences; for example, racism and religious persecution often develop from deep-seated resentment.”9

-And yet, like everything that is both toxic and hidden, resentment can appear, even to the experts, to be relatively harmless to those it is directed against.
+Yet, like everything that is both toxic and hidden, resentment can feel empowering to those who harbor it.
+What’s more, it can appear, even to the experts, to be relatively harmless to those it is directed against.
 It can be missed, until too late, by the people in its sights.

 A poisonous stew